 100 West Houston St.

 If you want your shower to have that certain je ne sais quoi (in this case, effortlessly chic rustic French charm) then head to Maman.
-The cafe/bakery has seven locations, all of which host events.
+The cafe/bakery has numerous NYC locations, all of which host events.
 Its newest, Maman King (pictured above), opened late January and is the largest Maman location yet!
-You'll find other in Tribeca, Soho, Greenpoint, and Nomad; Marche Maman on Centre Street has an intimate outdoor garden space.
+You'll find others in Tribeca, Soho, Greenpoint, Nomad, Cobble Hill and the Upper East Side; Marche Maman on Centre Street has an intimate outdoor garden space.
 In addition to romantically charming decor, you'll dine on delectable French bites and pastries which can be served family style or as finger foods.
 Brunch, lunch, and dinner are available.
 Events can be booked for 15 guests or more; brunch rates start at $35 per person, and lunch is $40 per person.
 More info on events here.
 (Look good?
 Get cracking!
 This place is popular!)

 This Astoria restaurant is known for its delicious fare and unique cocktails.
 The layout of the restaurant includes multiple rooms and intimate spaces that can accommodate both small and large groups.
 The 3 most popular areas for baby showers are The Snug Room, The Oak Room, and the outdoor Bar Garden.
 It has an extensive array of customizable food and drink packages available, including various party platters and open bar options.
 Prices vary on time and day of party.